mekomsolutions/ozone-distro-cambodia/README.md

   * NCD Consultation
 * Clinical form for cervical cancer screening
 * Full localization of all clinical forms in Khmer
-* Partial localization application screens in Khmer
+* Partial localization of application screens in Khmer